What Is SOX Compliance? [2021 Definition & Guide]

 Between 2000 and 2002, multiple public companies in the U.S. were involved in scandals involving the American public and its representatives in Congress.

-One of those companies was Enron, who at the time had been perceived as one of the most financially sound organizations in the country.
+One of those companies was Enron, which at the time had been perceived as one of the most financially sound organizations in the country.

 As a result of various corporate fraud instances taking place in public companies like Enron nationwide, legislation known as the Sarbanes-Oxley Act (SOX) was drafted in order to protect investors.